tdp2110/crafting-interpreters-rs/README.md

 ## Extensions

-Using the `--Xlists` command line switch, we can enable lists
+Using the `--Xlists` command line switch (eg `cargo run --release --quiet -- --Xlists`), we can enable lists

 ```
 ===================================================